datalad/datalad-next/docs/source/developer_guide/generator-runner.rst

 For example, the protocol ``datalad_next.runners.StdOutErrCapture`` will store all ``stdout``- and ``stderr``-output from the subprocess until the subprocess exits.
 When ``datalad_next.runners.StdOutErrCapture._prepare_result`` is called, it decodes the bytes that it received and returns a dictionary containing the decoded bytes from ``stdout``, from ``stderr``, and the return code of the process.

-This flavor is called `synchronous` because the ``run``-method of the runner will only return control to its caller after the subprocess has exited.
+This mode is called `synchronous` because the ``run``-method of the runner will only return control to its caller after the subprocess has exited.
 It will return the result of the invocation of ``_prepare_result`` as its result.

 While this protocol and its siblings ``datalad_next.runners.StdOutCapture``, ``datalad_next.runners.StdErrCapture``, and ``datalad_next.runners.NoCapture``, are useful out-of-the-box, an obvious extension would be a protocol that returns un-decoded subprocess output, i.e. bytes, to the caller.
 This could be implemented by sub-classing ``datalad_next.runners.Protocol`` and overwriting the method ``_prepare_result`` to not decode the received data.